rdtripp/bmlt_droplet/README.md

  Please enter your twilio account sid: <your twilio account SID>

- Please enter your twilio Authorization Token: <your twilio account Authorization Token>
+ Please enter your twilio Auth Token: <your twilio account Auth Token>

  Please BMLT root server user name:  <username used when logging into your BMLT root server>